 Results

-Indices that were appeared as redundant in the correlation analysis, and subsequently removed, included 1) SDSD, SD1, SD1a and SD1d (duplicates of RMSSD); 2) SDNNa and SDNNd (duplicates of SDNN); 3) SD2a and SD2d (duplicates of SD2); 4) Cd (duplicate of Ca); 5) C1d (duplicate of C1a); and 6) C2d (duplicate of C2a).
+Indices that were identified as redundant in the correlation analysis, and subsequently removed, included 1) SDSD, SD1, SD1a and SD1d (duplicates of RMSSD); 2) SDNNa and SDNNd (duplicates of SDNN); 3) SD2a and SD2d (duplicates of SD2); 4) Cd (duplicate of Ca); 5) C1d (duplicate of C1a); and 6) C2d (duplicate of C2a).
 The indices that were kept were selected based on their higher popularity (e.g., RMSSD) or functional meaning (e.g., acceleration for Ca).

 PCA solutions with 9 and 12 components were deemed suitable (see the n_components function in the parameters package, Lüdecke, Ben-Shachar, Patil, & Makowski, 2020) and extracted, and each component was treated as a cluster containing indices with the highest loadings.
 Following a similar optimizing procedure, two solutions of 9 factors and 12 factors were extracted using EFA.
 See Tables 1-4 in Supplementary Material for the item loadings of dimension solutions.